Kabir Suman: First solo album

 Shubhendu Maity told Mr. Somnath Chattopadhyay, one of the officials of The Gramophone Company of India about the songs of Kabir Suman, and after Shubhendu's request, Suman sent some songs to Somnath after home recording.
 Ravi Kichlu, the head of the product development division of that company welcomed Suman, and showed interest to record his songs.
 Kabir suman felt very happy and surprised after listening to this, and asked Ravi about the reason for it, Ravi Kichlu told him – "I will be doing a service to Indian Music".
 The recording started after some days in early 1992.

-Tomake Chai

-Kabir Suman recorded 12 songs for his first album, named 'Tomake Chai', which was published in April 1992.
-In many aspects, it was a milestone in the history of Bangla Song.
-It was the first Bengali Basic Song Album which was entirely written, composed, sung and musical instruments played by the artist himself.
-It was the first Bengali Basic Song Album which was recorded with the help of a four track tape recorder.

-On thé first pressing, it did not sell well, but after the 2nd pressing, it gained a huge success, and was a big hit.
-With its offbeat lyric, and instrumentation, it drew a great attention of the listeners, and ultimately it got Platinum Disc.

 Musical life

-Kabir Suman, recorded a number of albums between 1992 and 1999 under the name Suman Chattopadhyay or Suman Chatterjee.
-He returned to the recording industry again in 2001, and this time as Kabir Suman.

-His contemporary urban, socially conscious songs draw upon both Bengali adhunik (modern) and Western folk and protest music.
-His work has been a major influence in the development of the Bengali songs.
-It has influenced bands like Chandrabindoo, and has grown to become a major movement in contemporary Bengali music.
-Most of his songs are played solo with just a Piano, electronic keyboard or a guitar.
-Like many other Bengali singers, Suman recorded albums of Rabindra Sangeet (Songs of Rabindranath Tagore), starting in the late-1990s.

 He released his first solo album, Tomake Chai, on 23 April 1992, which was immensely successful as it redefined Bengali songs.
 Later Suman stopped making songs for general audience and focused on more political issues.